PotHix/pothix.github.com/content/books.md

 Here I describe the list of books I recommend to people.
 The recommendation also links to my review here, in case you want to have more information about it.

+If you want to see all my reviews, not just for the recommended books, I suggest you to check the [books tag](/tags/books).

+Now let's start with my recommendations. 💪

 ## Tolkien: A biography

 It's no secret that I'm a big fan of J.R.R.
 Tolkien.
 I have (or had, depending